 Chamber Members offering help to Chamber Members:

 Chamber members are offering assistance to other businesses during this situation.
 Those businesses have provided the following information and links:

 Harter Secrest & Emery LLP: The Law firm is providing free webinars with guidance for employers during the COVID situation.
-The March 25th webinar is at 11:00 AM and will cover information on SBA Loans - here the link.
-There are also recordings of previous guidance for employers webinars by them.
+Recordings of upcoming and previous guidance for employers webinars by them.

 CMSMAX is one of the largest website developers and content management providers in the area and is offering free services during the situation.
 CLICK HERE to go to their website for all the information.

 Computer Works Pro, Inc is an independent IT consultant and Computer Sales & Service Provider.
 They are open and available to assist you.
 CLICK here to go to their Facebook page

 Spectrum Internet: Spectrum is aware that reduction in staff at offices and businesses is creating needs for internet connections to be set up for their employees at home.
 They are also hearing from businesses that need to stream meetings requiring higher bandwidth or that need a new internet connection.
 With higher demand for internet, customers may need to upgrade the internet at the office-- especially if they have employees that need to VPN into the office.
 Steve Conger from Spectrum has been helping members with internet services during this time.
 Please email Steve if you need assistance.

 CMIT Solutions: CMIT is waiving on-boarding fees for Webster Chamber members through the month of April (must have 10 or more employees).
 Members can have a remote assessment about their IT support needs to see how CMIT Solutions can be of help.
 Email Cheryl Nelan for more information.